WildlifeSouth.com Photography Tips and Tools

 Common Yellowthroat

-Almost every bird species in the Southeast can be identified by it's unique vocalization.
-Providing the species is making vocalizations.
-Many species become quiet after breeding season and do not 'sing', while others 'sing' throughout the year.
+Almost every bird species in the Southeast can be identified by its unique vocalization, providing the species is making vocalizations.
+Many species become quiet after breeding season and do not "sing", while others "sing" throughout the year.

 Not only does a thorough knowledge of bird vocalizations help you identify bird species, it can help you locate birds of interest also.
 While visual identification requires a line of sight vantage point, your hearing provides a 360 degree field of opportunity.

-As mentioned before in the 'Bird Identification' section, bird vocalizations are usually broken down into two categories; bird songs and bird calls.
+As mentioned before in the "Bird Identification" section, bird vocalizations are usually broken down into two categories: bird songs and bird calls.
 Both songs and calls can be used in the identification process.

-Bird Songs are generally the most distinctive vocalizations and are more melodic with the phrases lasting longer than calls.
+Bird Songs are generally the most distinctive vocalizations and are more melodic with phrases lasting longer than calls.
 Bird songs are used to establish and maintain territories and to attract/maintain a mate.
 Generally it is the male bird that sings, though there are exceptions.
 Many species only sing during the breeding season.

 One should note that there can be variations of the typical song given by an individual species.
 Sometimes the variations are region specific, while other times individual species have variations within the same region.

-Methods for learning bird vocalizations.
+Methods for learning bird vocalizations

 Bird songs (and calls) can be learned using a combination of the following methods: